SEO Keywords for Coach Websites to Increase Search Engine Traffic

 To get traffic from search engines like Google, start with keywords.

-At the heart of SEO is finding good keywords — the terms and phrases people use when searching.
-Choose keywords that potential clients would likely type in which relate to what you do as a coach.
+At the heart of SEO is finding good keywords β the terms and phrases people use when searching.
+Choose keywords that potential clients would likely type in that relate to what you do as a coach.

-There are many tools to help find such keywords, but I love using Google’s Keyword Planner Tool to quickly find highly searched-on phrases.
+There are many tools to help find such keywords.
+I like using Google’s Keyword Planner Tool to quickly find highly searched phrases.

 In this article, you’ll get my trade secret sources of keywords for a coaching business.
 I’ve used these to help coaches get traffic from search engines and fill their practices with clients.